John Paul is a recently retired academic with a background in psychology and philosophy.

 The Mystery of Perception

 Hoffman, it seems to me, is attempting to develop a theory of perception—and of consciousness, more generally—that seeks to transcend mainstream theories still ultimately based upon classical physics.
 His is a worthwhile move.
-The cognitive sciences will eventually have to face the fact that contemporary physical science demands a dramatic reorientation of our way of thinking about the world and the role of consciousness in comprehending it.
-Perhaps the long-lasting absence of progress in tackling what philosopher of science David Chalmers has dubbed the "hard problem" of consciousness will be linked to such a state of affairs.
-That sounds like a fine topic for another essay.
+The cognitive sciences will eventually have to face the fact that contemporary physical science demands a drastic reorientation of our way of thinking about the world and the role of consciousness in comprehending it.
+Perhaps the long-lasting absence of progress in tackling what philosopher of science David Chalmers has dubbed the "hard problem" of consciousness can be linked to such a state of affairs.
+A fine topic for another essay.

 - Do We See the World or Just a Map of It?